microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     !["A picture of the GraphQL Query editor page"](../../img/graphics/2025-01-15_7.11.21_AM.png)

-1. Replace the sample code on the left side of the GraphQL query editor with the following query:
+1. Copy/Paste the below code in the GraphQL query editor.

     ```graphql-notype
     query {